jbeneroff/code-doctor/README.md

 ## MVP
 - Front End: React App, CRUD for posts and comments, sign-in/sign-up for users.
+- Front End: Home page, all posts for user, single post with comments + update/delete, create new post.
 - Back End: MongoDB, Mongoose, Express, CRUD for posts and comments, sign-in/sign-up for users.
 - Authentication/ Authorization

 ## PMVP
 - code snippets in posts and comments.
+- search bar for all posts